scriptggkk/hitbox/README.md

--- Functional Hitbox Expansion Script (Educational Purposes Only) -- This script expands player hitboxes so interactions (like shots) will register on the expanded area
+-- Functional Hitbox Expansion Script with Damage Redirection -- This script expands player hitboxes and redirects any hits to the expanded area to the actual player

 local Players = game:GetService("Players")
 local RunService = game:GetService("RunService")